Comment on page

 The above examples give you an idea of how Sourced Values are defined and used in appRules.
 There are over one hundred Sourced Values and associated types that you can use to specify data anywhere in your projects.

 By providing a rich set of editors and controls to manage Sourced Values, appRules is able to provide a very powerful and flexible combination that gives users the fastest and most compact environment for configuring actions, conditions, activities and orchestrating processes.

 Below are examples of Sourced Value controls on the property grid at design time:

 Data Managers are a special set of workflow activities that can be initialized as Sources or Targets in the appRules project.
 Source Data Managers retrieve data records from a data source and make the records and values in them available for other modules in the project.
 Target Data Managers are used for saving records to a specific data source.
 The properties, connectors configuration options, and execution context of Data Managers is based on the parent module of the Data Manager.

 appRules projects can support an unlimited number of Source and Target Data Managers in the same project.
 And you can define configuration values using values from unrelated Sources/Targets and even dynamic values.
 A standard Source can be initialized using an InitializeSource activity and a standard Target activity can be initialized using an InitializeTarget activity.

 In addition to standard Data Managers (Source & Target), appRules also supports derived Data Managers such as Lists, Lookups, PreloadedRecords, PickLists, etc.

 You can configure your appRules project to log as much information as possible regarding the process.
 Several selections are included for viewing logs and other project runtime data.
-After running the job or while it is still running, you can use the Project Run Details window to view all details related to the job, including Activity statistics, Source and Target statistics, performance logs and error logs.
+After running the job or while it is still running, you can view all details related to the job, including Condition, Action and Activity statistics, Source and Target statistics, performance logs and error logs.